patchadevikasai/video-upload-bot/README.md

 ## ⚙️Setup
 1.🔑Replace the FLIC_TOKEN with your actual Flic API token.

-2.🗂️ Update the CATEGORY_ID with the appropriate category ID where you want the video to be posted.
+2.🗂️ Replace CATEGORY_ID with the appropriate category ID where you want the video to be posted in the Empowerverse Superfeed.
+.

 3.🎬Replace VIDEO_URL with the Instagram or TikTok video URL you want to download and upload.

 ## How It Works
 1.📥Download Video: The video is downloaded using yt-dlp from the provided Instagram or TikTok URL.

-2.⬆️Upload Video: After the video is downloaded, the script retrieves an upload URL from the Flic API and uploads the video.
+2.⬆️Upload Video: The downloaded video is uploaded to the Empowerverse Superfeed platform.
+The script uses the Flic API to obtain an upload URL and completes the upload.

 3.📝Create Post: Once the video is uploaded, a post is created on the platform with the provided title and metadata.